 For all the talk of hyper-personalisation, the consensus in the room was clear: the goal isn’t more, it’s better.

 “Should you personalise?
 Yes.
 No. Maybe.
-Sometimes,” said Gianfranco Cuzziol, former Global Head of CRM at Aesop.
-“We never personalised our brand messages, but when it came to product, we made sure to guide customers at the right time—like 30 days in, not before, because that’s how long skincare takes to show results.”
+Sometimes,” noted a senior CRM leader in the beauty industry.
+“We never personalised our brand messages, but when it came to product, we made sure to guide customers at the right time-like 30 days in, not before, because that’s how long skincare takes to show results.”

-Sarah Fussey, Marketing Director at Inntravel, echoed the value of combining “thin” data (quantitative performance metrics) with “thick” data (qualitative insight).
-She shared how she personally facilitates quarterly customer panels to speak directly with travellers across a range of topics: “The data is brilliant — but what really matters is having the confidence to sit in front of your customers and listen, in person.
+A marketing director in the travel sector echoed the value of combining “thin” data (quantitative performance metrics) with “thick” data (qualitative insight).
+She shared how she personally facilitates quarterly customer panels to speak directly with travellers across a range of topics: “The data is brilliant but what really matters is having the confidence to sit in front of your customers and listen, in person.
 That’s where you find what the numbers alone can’t tell you.”

 Takeaway?
 Smart personalisation isn’t about chasing complexity.
 It’s about recognising when, where and why it matters.